 From Hue, reach the charming UNESCO World Heritage city of Hoi An by taking a scenic road and the famous Cloud Pass.
 After driving along a road bordered on one side by the sea and on the other by the vast expanses of rice fields, you will cross the sublime peninsula of Lang Co.
 The ascent to the cloud pass offers some beautiful panoramas but it is at the top that you will enjoy a breathtaking view!
 If the weather is clear...

 Hue, a discreet seaside destination...

 Hue is known to be a leading cultural destination but rarely a seaside destination.
-And yet, about 15 kilometers from its city center are beautiful beaches such as Thuan An, which has not yet been disfigured by tourism exploitation.
+And yet, about 15 kilometres from its city centre are beautiful beaches such as Thuan An, which has not yet been disfigured by tourism exploitation.

 Not to spoil anything, going there is an opportunity for a very pleasant stroll.

 A festival that takes place every two years in April and is punctuated by shows, parades, concerts and competitions of folk dance and music.
 An exceptional event to immerse yourself in the traditional culture of Hue.